Research AREA: Targeted CRISPR-Cas Delivery into Mammalian Nervous System

 Research Description

-Using these new tools, we aim to define the molecular signalling pathways that drive this highly specific pruning of unnecessary synapses.
-For this, we use both ex vivo tissue cultures and genetically modified mouse lines.
-We are developing novel molecular tools for a rapid, selective and sensitive labelling of synaptic surface molecules.
+We use these new tools to define the molecular signalling pathways that drive this highly specific pruning of unnecessary synapses.
+We use both ex vivo tissue cultures and genetically modified mouse lines for this.
+We are developing novel molecular tools for rapid, selective and sensitive labelling of synaptic surface molecules.
 High-resolution fluorescent microscopy of developing circuits is supplemented with electrophysiology and animal behaviour experiments.
-We intend to define the synapses destined for elimination in vitro, and thereafter in vivo, and to elucidate their molecular signatures, giving first direct insights into the molecular cascades that are required for developmental synaptic pruning in the maturing circuits of the brain.
+We intend to define the synapses destined for elimination in vitro and thereafter in vivo and